ntnhut/LeetSolve/docs/source/Bit_Manipulation/287_Find_the_Duplicate_Number.md

 Different strategies can be employed to detect duplicates in an array, such as sorting followed by linear search, using a hash set to track visited elements, or utilizing a bitset to mark visited indices.

 Each approach has its trade-offs in terms of time complexity, space complexity, and implementation simplicity.
-Understanding these trade-offs is crucial for you to select the most appropriate solution based on the problem constraints and requirements.
+To me, Solution 2 balances all the trade-offs.
+What do you think?

 ## Exercise
 - [Missing Number](https://leetcode.com/problems/missing-number/)